jimmycallin/plainstream/README.md

 As a Python module:

-    import plaintext
+    import plainstream
-    for line in plaintext.get_text('en'):
+    for line in plainstream.get_text('en'):
         print(line)